Tor Bremer

 Tor Bremer (born 9 February 1955) is a Norwegian politician from Luster Municipality in Sogn og Fjordane county.
 He was deputy mayor of the Luster Municipality from 2003-2007 for the Arbeiderpartiet.
 At the 2009 Norwegian parliamentary election, he was the second candidate for the Arbeiderpartiet for the Sogn og Fjordane constituency.

-Tor Bremer is was leader of Sogn og Fjordane Arbeiderpartiet for a year.
+Tor Bremer was leader of Sogn og Fjordane Arbeiderpartiet for a year.